Tuesday - Pairs Championship,all pairs welcome

 Arrive 30 minutes before starting time.

-Put out Bridgemate units trying to keep all the tables in one complete circle
+Put out Bridgemate units trying to keep all the tables in one complete circle.
+Check the standard room layout.

 Avoid kinking of the circle as this can cause errors in moving players and boards between rounds.